martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW03 Notes.md

 - Laid out in *ROW AMAJOR* order as a single contiguous block of memory
 	- All elements are stored in memory row by row
 - m is once again a label and not a pointer to the array, can't be changed
+- \*m accesses address of start of row 0 and etc.
+	- int * pointer with scale factor being the next item (row of 4 elements times 4 bytes)